 -Sharpening stone

--Headlamp and spare flashlight with a spare set of batteries for both
+-Headlamp and spare flashlight with a spare set of batteries

 -Three fishing poles